The Rifles (band): Great Escape (2007–2010)

 Touring on the back of their album No Love Lost, The Rifles again released a free download, this time of their single "Talking" on 20 October 2007.
 The single garnered high accolades from BBC Radio 1's Zane Lowe, who called it the "Hottest Record in the World".
 "Talking" also marked the band's label switch from Red Ink to 679 Recordings.
 On 21 July 2008, the single "I Could Never Lie" was released on a limited-edition vinyl disc.
 The Rifles also made appearances at the Underage Festival and the V Festival in the summer and played an extensive tour throughout October and November in 2008 when long-time friend of the band Dean Mumford (from the band Regency) was added on keyboards as session player for live performances.

 When the band's second album was delayed from October 2008 to January 2009, the Rifles created The Rifles EP that fans could download on the internet.
 The Rifles released their second album Great Escape on 26 January 2009, which peaked at 27 in the UK charts and reached the number 2 slot in the UK indie charts.
-In April 2009 thy performed live at the PFA Awards performing a re-written version of Billy Joel's "We Didn't Start the Fire" which was broadcast by Sky Sports.
-After a tour throughout the United Kingdom and Germany, the band announced extensive acoustic tours for the fall and winter of 2010 and plans for a third album.
+In April 2009 they performed live at the PFA Awards performing a re-written version of Billy Joel's "We Didn't Start the Fire" which was broadcast by Sky Sports.
+After a tour throughout the United Kingdom and Germany, the band announced extensive acoustic tours for the autumn and winter of 2010 and plans for a third album.